Luri language: Vocabulary

 In comparison with other Iranian languages, Luri has been less affected by foreign languages such as Arabic and Turkic.
 Nowadays, many ancient Iranian language characteristics are preserved and can be observed in Luri grammar and vocabulary.
-According to diverse regional and socio-ecological conditions and due to longtime social interrelations with adjacent ethnic groups especially Kurds and Persian people, different dialects of Luri, despite mainly common characteristics, have significant differences.
+According to diverse regional and socio-ecological conditions and due to longtime social interrelations with adjacent ethnic groups especially Kurds and Persians, different dialects of Luri, despite mainly common characteristics, have significant differences.
 The northern dialect tends to have more Kurdish loanwords inside and southern dialects (Bakhtiari and Southern Luri) have been more exposed to Persian loanwords.